Alexward29/Charity_Data_Migration_Demo/README.md

 # Client Data Migration — GDPR‑Safe Demo (R)

-This repository contains a **slimmed‑down, fully anonymised example** of a client data cleaning and migration workflow.
+This repository contains a **slimmed‑down, fully anonymised example** of a client data cleaning and migration workflow, inspired by a real project with a charity.
 The purpose is to showcase R skills in **data wrangling, recoding, validation, and migration mapping** without exposing any personal or sensitive information.

 ---